SSRS Reports as Parameter Value

 Assign Name

-Here, you can enter the label names as per your requirement.
+Here, you can enter the label names as per your requirements.
 However, the Values have to match the existing report name.
 For example, if you look at the below image, each available parameter value is exactly equal to the rdl name.

 Let me choose or enter the Running Tot report as the default value.
-It means when you open the report preview, and it displays the running total report by default.
+It means when you open the report preview, it displays the running total report by default.

 SSRS Reports as Parameter Default Value